The FishHawk Ranch CDD

 The FishHawk Ranch community and its residents receive three major classes of benefits from the CDD.
 First, the CDD provides landowners with consistently high levels of public facilities and services managed and financed through self-imposed fees and assessments.
 Second, the CDD ensures that these community development facilities and services will be completed concurrently with other parts of the development.
 Third, CDD landowners and electors choose the Board of Supervisors, which can determine the type, quality, and expense of CDD facilities and services.

 The CDD can save FishHawk Ranch money because the CDD is subject to the same laws and regulations that apply to other government entities.
 The CDD can borrow money at lower, tax-exempt interest rates just like cities and counties.
 It also publicly advertises its contracts for goods and services, such as its maintenance contracts, therefore creating a competitive bidding environment.

 The CDD is an annual fee that varies depending on your location in FishHawk Ranch.
 Compared to other communities, the FishHawk Ranch CDD is very reasonable, especially with all the fantastic amenities the community has to offer.

 In general, the cost of the CDD runs between $808 to $2000 per year, depending on the location of your home.
 To find out exactly how much the CDD is for a specific property, contact me.
-Or feel free to head over to the Hillsborough County Property Appraiser Website, enter the address, enter the Tax Records and View the Annual Bill.
-Under Non-Ad Valorem Assessments, you will see a line the will read something like FISHHAWK II CDD and amount.
+Or feel free to head over to the Hillsborough County Property Appraiser Website, enter the address, enter the Tax Records, and View the Annual Bill.
+Under Non-Ad Valorem Assessments, you will see a line that will read something like FISHHAWK II CDD and amount.
 This amount is the annual CDD amount for the property.
 Because it is a Non-Ad Valorem assessment, it is generally paid with your mortgage and could be tax-deductible.
 Please consult your tax advisor for details.

 Real CDD Example